 You could also use this opportunity to pass along additional things you would like them to consider, such as your CPR/First Aid certification or any letters of recommendation, and references if they have requested references from you.

-Alright, nannies, those are my tips to interview confidently with families every time.
+Alright, nannies, those are our tips to interview confidently with families every time.

 5 1 vote